 Also the location is very important.
 If you get bitten by an animal infected with rabies you have about 24 hours to get to a doctor who has the right medication.
 So while living in Germany I didn't see any necessity to get the vaccine.
 But when I went backbacking in India I took the shots since I wasn't sure if I could reach a doctor in time.

-• May 26 2011: My suggestion would be to first identify who has the most in-depth and factual knowledge on the subject, then seek their opinion.
+In the end it is always a risk-benefit-analysis but in most cases vaccines are the better choice.
+When it comes to Polio and Smallpox vaccines it is the only realistic chance I can see to wipe out the disease all together.
+So I have to say: Hurray Polio-vaccine! - May 26 2011: My suggestion would be to first identify who has the most in-depth and factual knowledge on the subject, then seek their opinion.
 In this case, immunologists have more knowledge on this subject than anyone else, and therefore their opinions are more valid than most of the garbage floating around in various media.

 In my personal opinion, the eradication of disease is a fairly good thing to do and the best way to do this is through vaccination.
 There are risks in terms of reaction to whatever substance is used in the vaccine to stimulate an immune response, but these risks are small in comparison to the overall benefit to the human species, especially as more diseases gain more and more antibiotic resistance.